Skip to main content

 After washing, the body is wrapped in a kafan — plain, usually white, unsewn sheets of cloth.
 The simplicity is deliberate: it reflects humility and the equality of all people before God, regardless of wealth or status.
 A casket is not traditionally required, though local law or cemetery rules may call for one.

-The Janazah prayer
+The Janazah prayer and burial

+Before burial the community gathers for the Janazah, the funeral prayer offered on behalf of the deceased.
+Mourners stand in rows facing Mecca and pray standing, without bowing or prostration — a collective duty of the community.
 Burial follows as soon as possible.
-Where local rules allow, the body is placed directly in the earth, lying on its right side so that it faces Mecca.
-Graves are kept simple.
+Where local rules allow, the body is placed directly in the earth, lying on its right side so that it faces Mecca, and graves are kept simple.
 Because cremation is not permitted, burial whole in the ground is the only accepted practice in Islam.

 Mourning